-After 3 months of development on the weekends, our unity 3D game is ready to release and deploy to App Store.
-However, it was not straight forward at all, and I spent a whole night to figure it out.
-So I decided to document some of the key steps here after many trial and error:
+After three months of weekend development, our Unity 3D game is ready to be released and deployed to the App Store.
+However, the process was far from straightforward.
+I spent an entire night figuring it out.
+After many trials and errors, I decided to document some of the key steps here:

 1. Unity Build Settings